amazon-archives/aws-appsync-chat-starter-react/README.md

    amplify push
    ```

    Wait for the provisioning to complete.
-Once done, a `src/aws-exports.js` file with your resource information is created.
+Once done, a `src/aws-exports.js` file with the resources information is created.

 ___